How To Do A Oregon Business Name Search

 These are the basics of searching for a business name in Oregon.
 Even when the name of the business you want looks like it is available, the Secretary of State will make a final determination at the time of filing to ensure the name you picked isn’t too similar to other registered names.

 Something to also keep in mind is that even though each Corporation and LLC name must be unique, it may not stop someone else from using that name since business names for a sole proprietorship or partnership are not registered by the Secretary of State and are not required to be unique.
 To protect your business name, consider getting a trademark.

 What information can be found on the Oregon business entity database?

-The database search can find several pieces of information about the business.
+The business entity database search can find several pieces of information about the business.
 Some of the highlights include:

 - Business Name

 - Entity type – Corporation, Limited Liability Company.
 Etc.